MBoulahtouf/viggo/README.md

-# Strider: The Spoiler-Free Lore Companion
+# Viggo: The Spoiler-Free Lore Companion

-Strider is an intelligent, context-aware Q&A tool designed to help you explore the lore of books, games, and other documents without spoiling the plot.
-Ask a question, tell Strider where you are in the story, and get safe, spoiler-free answers.
+Viggo is an intelligent, context-aware Q&A tool designed to help you explore the lore of books, games, and other documents without spoiling the plot.
+Ask a question, tell Viggo where you are in the story, and get safe, spoiler-free answers.

 ## About The Project

 This project was built to solve a common problem for fans of epic stories: you want to understand a specific detail or character, but searching online almost always leads to spoilers.

-Strider uses a Retrieval-Augmented Generation (RAG) architecture to ensure its answers are based *only* on the content you have already read.
+Viggo uses a Retrieval-Augmented Generation (RAG) architecture to ensure its answers are based *only* on the content you have already read.

 **Core Features:**
 * Upload a document (PDF) to serve as the knowledge base.